-- Locate Network List Service and right-click on it, and choose Restart from the menu.
+- Locate Network List Service, right-click on it, and choose “Restart” from the menu.

-- Once the Network List Service has been restarted, run the Windows Update to check if the Windows 10 update error 0x80070422 has been fixed.
+- Once the Network List Service has been restarted, run Windows Updates to check if the Windows 10 update error 0x80070422 has been fixed.

 Sixth Method – Run the Windows System File Checker (SFC)

-A free tool that comes with the Windows operating system can check for and repair corrupt or missing drivers and Windows system files.
+SFC is a free tool included with the Windows operating system that can check for and repair corrupt or missing drivers and Windows system files.
 Follow these procedures to scan your computer with Windows SFC.

 Seventh Method – Run the Windows Deployment Image Servicing and Management Tool (DISM Tool)